-Twenty-five years ago, my friend, Shirley, and I attempted to climb the South Sister.
+Twenty-five years ago, my friend Shirley and I attempted to climb the South Sister.
 The South Sister is an old volcano, considered still active, in Central Oregon near the city of Bend.
-It is 10,358 feet high, which is the third highest mountain in Oregon.
-The wonderful thing about South Sister is, during the summer, you can hike right up to the top.
+It is 10,358 feet high — the third highest mountain in Oregon.
+The wonderful thing about South Sister is that during the summer, you can hike right up to the top.
 You don’t need ropes, carabiners or pitons.
-The not-so-wonderful thing is that it is a very strenuous hike, slogging 5,000 feet up in six miles.
-When Shirley and I tried to climb South Sister in 1982, we arrived at the base of the mountain too late in the day, mostly because of our poor planning and poor judge of the passage of time.
+The not-so-wonderful thing is that it is a very strenuous hike, slogging 5,000 feet up in 6 miles.
+When Shirley and I tried to climb South Sister in 1982, we arrived at the base of the mountain too late in the day, mostly because of our poor planning and poor judgment of the passage of time.

-Last week, spurred by my fiftieth birthday in May, Shirley and I once again tried to summit the South Sister.
+Last week, spurred by my 50th birthday in May, Shirley and I once again tried to summit the South Sister.
 This time we brought family and friends to support us, physically and psychologically.
 I talked to people who had hiked it before.
 I pored over maps and guide books.
 I researched on the Internet.
 I did it all (to make up for my lack of experience).
-Then I hatched a plan: we would backpack into Moraine Lake at the base of South Sister, camp overnight and take off three miles off the otherwise six miles to the top.
+Then I hatched a plan: We would backpack into Moraine Lake at the base of South Sister, camp overnight and take 3 miles off the otherwise 6 miles to the top.
 We would rise early the next day, conquer the summit and return to base camp.
-On the third day we would cheerfully hike the three miles back to the car at the trailhead, buoyed by the adrenaline of standing on top of South Sister.
+On the third day we would cheerfully hike the 3 miles back to the car at the trailhead, buoyed by the adrenaline of standing on top of South Sister.
 So much for plans.

 I assembled a team, aptly named The South Sister Assault Team, of family and friends.
 Meghan and Caitlin, my two strong teenage daughters; Patrick, Meghan’s friend; Diane, a friend of many adventures; Sharada, long-time friend from the San Jose area; Namita, Sharada’s friend, also from the San Jose area; Daniel, a friend and fellow lover of the outdoors; and Shirley, from St. Louis all assembled at Eileen’s home in Bend.
 I would like to say that I hand-picked this group of intrepid explorers, but the truth was that these were the people who were left after many others dropped out, excused themselves and otherwise slipped away.
 What we lacked in experience, we made up in enthusiasm.